-To save your hands from having to use the tiny Allen key–also known as a hex key or wrench–that comes with the furniture, you can use an Allen key set (like a bike tool) or an insert set.
+- Allen key set.
+To save your hands from having to use the tiny Allen key – also known as a hex key or wrench – bring this tool (similar to those used for bikes) or an insert set.

-Lastly, to speed up the process for any furniture that includes wooden dowels (hint: basically all of it), get a rubber mallet.
+- Rubber mallet.
+This will help speed up the process for any furniture that includes wooden dowels (hint: basically all of it).
 One light whack will ensure that the dowels are in all the way.
 Apartment Therapy recommends using a white rubber mallet to avoid leaving marks, but I used black rubber to no ill effect.

 5. Thou shalt not over-tighten.